By the Auld Brig o' Doon

 From the museum, we picked up a sandwich and took a walk on the auld brig.

-been built in the 12th century.
-John and I stood on the auld brig and
+John and I stood on the auld brig and thought

-wondered if the Bard had often stood on the same spot, gazing down on the bonnie Doon.
+of the Bard standing on the same spot, gazing down on the bonnie Doon.

-talked of Scottish music, Highland games in America, and the rising
+of Scottish music, Highland games in America, and the rising interest of

-We bade each other farewell, and John and I returned to the Doonbrae
+each other farewell, and John and I returned to the Doonbrae to relax

 One Enchanted Evening